tillitis/dev-tillitis/hugo/content/devapp/_index.md

 linker the memory layout.

-Minimal compilation of the above program would look something like this if `tkey-libs` is cloned in the directory next to this one:
+Minimal compilation of the above program would look something like this if `tkey-libs` is in the directory next to this one:

 ```
 clang -g -target riscv32-unknown-none-elf -march=rv32iczmmul -mabi=ilp32 \